DEFRA/ffc-development-guide/docs/source-code.md

 - feature flags and branching by abstraction can support long running changes
 - pair programming can reduce risk through real time code review

-## Creating branches
+## Pull Requests
-New branches should be created from master to develop features and fix bugs.
+When following feature branch development, pull requests should be used to collaborate and ensure code quality.

+Pull requests should be created in line with [Defra's standards](https://github.com/DEFRA/software-development-standards/blob/master/processes/pull_requests.md) and reviewed in the spirit of [FFC's code review standards](/docs/code-review.md).